SAP/cloud-security-services-integration-library/spring-security/Migration_SpringXsuaaProjects.md

 ## Configuration changes
 After the dependencies have been changed, the spring security configuration needs some adjustments as well.

-In case you have configured your `TokenAuthenticationConverter` with `setLocalScopeAsAuthorities(true)` then you can use the auto-configured converter instead as  documented [here](/spring-security#setup-spring-security-oauth-20-resource-server):
+In case you have configured your `TokenAuthenticationConverter` with `setLocalScopeAsAuthorities(true)` then you can use the auto-configured converter instead as  documented [here](/spring-security#setup-spring-security-oauth-20-resource-server), which initializes the `XsuaaTokenAuthorizationConverter`:
 ```java
 @Autowired
 Converter<Jwt, AbstractAuthenticationToken> authConverter;